 Mammoth Cave has wheelchair access to the first chamber.
 Pick up your MP3 self-guided audio tour to get started; available in English, German, French, Malay and Mandarin.

 Entering the cave through bushland via a gently sloping boardwalk, you’ll realise just how much there is to see here.
 Over 10,000 fossils had at one time accumulated inside the cave; upon excavating many of these were found to be remains of Australian Megafauna (giant animals) that became extinct around 46,000 years ago.

 There is even a 50,000 year old ‘zygomaturus’ jawbone embedded in the cave wall.

 If you visit during winter, you will see a stream flowing through the cave which is stained red from natural tannins.
 As you leave the cave, complete your tour with a walk along the beautiful Marri Trail.

-Discounted multi-site passes and family passes available.
+Discounted multi-site passes available.